Mahāsaṅghika Vinaya

 Past Life Story

-A long time ago, there was a graceful and exquisite goddess, and there were five gods.
+A long time ago, there was an attractive and exquisite goddess, and there were five gods.
 The first god was called Sakka, the second Mātali, the third King Sañjaya, the fourth King Vijaya, and the fifth Māta.
 When they saw her, desire arose in their minds and they all thought: “This isn’t an item we can share.
 She should be given to the one whose mind is most lustful.”
 Everyone agreed, and then Sakka spoke this verse:

 When I think of sexual desire, whether sitting or lying I won’t find peace.